MAKE A DIFFERENCE IN THE LIFE OF A CHILD

 Professional Advisory Committee

-The mission of the Boca Raton Museum of Art’s Professional Advisory Committee (PAC) is to increase the professional community’s awareness of the Museum and to encourage planned gifts from their clients and members of their spheres of influence through educational and social events, and other forms of outreach.
+The mission of the Boca Raton Museum of Art Professional Advisory Committee (PAC) is to increase the professional community’s exposure to the visual arts, build awareness and use of the Museum; support the Museum’s membership and donor programs; and provide opportunities for professional growth through educational programs and events.

 Debra Cancilla, Wells Fargo Private Bank